zareef92/Blockchain-Projects/README.md

 [A description of the steps in the implementation.]

-## Open issues (if applicable)
+## Open issues
-- Some date variables declared in the contract (e.g., Contract Date, Service Date) and referntial static data (e.g., Contract ID, Service ID) would need appropriate control mechanisms to ensure they are received from a legitimate source or are supported by a consistent methodology, and cannot be changed in an unauthorised manner
+- Source data for variables declared in the contract would need appropriate control mechanisms to ensure they are received from a legitimate source or are supported by a consistent methodology, and cannot be changed in an unauthorised manner
 - Persistence of contracts in a blockchain will yield greater benefits, but will implementation considerations in an enterprise environment will require careful review of existing data models and system requirements

 -